wendyfu/udacity-cloud-native-scholarship/README.md

 Personal learning notes for [Udacity SUSE Cloud Native Foundations Scholarship](https://www.udacity.com/scholarships/suse-cloud-native-foundations-scholarship).

 ## LESSON 2: Architecture Consideration for Cloud Native Applications
 - The two main approaches that are commonly referenced in the industry are **monoliths** and **microservices**.
-By the end of this lesson, we should be able to evaluate the most suitable architecture for you application considering the functional requirement, developer resources, and timeframe.
+By the end of this lesson, we should be able to evaluate the most suitable architecture for your application considering the functional requirement, developer resources, and timeframe.
 - When building an application, do context discovery:
   1. List the **functional requirements**: what application capabilities should deliver to the end-users.
 Find out the following:
       - Stakeholders: the personas that require and sponsor this application, e.g., marketing teams want to build a new dashboard.